 Those are some of the main advantages, it still grows fast enough to be useful - <"Hi everybody,">, but is much more tolerant of lean dosing and soft water etc.I find Frogbit really useful, responds fast to nutrient deficiencies, and is manageable

-Indian Fern (Ceratopteris spp.) are other plants that <"a lot of us grow">, I use it as an emergent and <"sub-surface floater">.For larger tanks, especially if a bit on the deeper side, Indian fern works fantastically, with great dangling roots and interesting aerial growth, looks great even when planted submerged
+Indian Fern (Ceratopteris spp.) are other plants that <"a lot of us grow">, I use it as an emergent, and as a <"sub-surface floater">.For larger tanks, especially if a bit on the deeper side, Indian fern works fantastically, with great dangling roots and interesting aerial growth, looks great even when planted submerged

 Floating plants are really good for fry survival, I think a lot of use have found <"stray surviving fry in our tanks"> in a way that doesn't happen for people who don't have surface plants.simply the best plant for fry salvation, my black mollies are a self perpetuating community thanks to it.